9aylas/arco-bspwm-minimal/README.md

-# ArcoLinux BYOI Bspwm desktop
+# ArcoLinux BYOI Bspwm Minimal desktop

 # Get your code to build your own iso